19 Simple Ways to Get Scammed Online: I Did It and So Can You!

 19. Send Me Money via PayPal

 Now I've given you plenty of options for ways you can get scammed, feel cheated, or lose out on some money, but I've got one more great idea.
-If none of the previous options are appealing to you, I'm going to make this final option really easy.
+If none of the previous options are appealing to you, I'm going to make this final option really easy to submit to.

 That's right, for the very low price of just $25, I'm going to give you the feeling of being scammed.
-Send me $25 and you will get absolutely nothing in return.
+Send me $25 from your bank account and you will get absolutely nothing in return.
 No thank you, no products, nothing.
+What a great deal!

-Just that tingly feeling of losing your hard earned money.
+Just the benefit of that tingly feeling of losing your hard earned-money.

 Go ahead, click the “Buy Now” button and get that experience you've always been wanting.
 You know you want to.